HeartWise-AI/DeepCoro/README.md

 ### Input folder
 The input folder ```dcm_input/``` contains the following inputs:
 1. Your DICOMs to run inference on.
+The DICOM on which inference is ran must:
+ * Contain information about:
+   - Imager Pixel Spacing
+   - Distance Source To Detector
+   - Distance Source To Patient
+   - Recommended Display Frame Rate
+   - Study Date
+   - Patient's Birth Date
+ * Display the right coronary arteries (RCA) or the left coronary arteries (LCA).
+ * Be aquired at 15 frames per seconds.
 2. An input csv file named ```input_file.csv``` that contains 7 columns:
  * dicom_path: The path to the DICOM on which you want to run inference.
  * artery_view: The manual identification of the coronary arteries viewed in the coronary angiography (RCA or LCA).